Batuhantoy/NCD-VORN/README.md

-To clear yarn cache and reset the contract type into your terminal
+To clear yarn cache and reset the contract go into your terminal

     yarn clean cache